entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 10. Rostral width/orbital width index of premedian plate: smaller than 200 (0); larger than 200 (1).
 > Zhu (1996), Character 54; Jia *et al.* (2010), Character 4; Pan *et al.* (2018), Character 54; Wang and Zhu (2018), Character 10; Liu *et al*.
 (2023), Character 10; Plax and Lukševičs (2023), Character 10; Luo *et al*.
 (2025), Character 10, in part.
+> - We restore the character to the original formulation.
+The further subdivision for those taxa smaller than 200 in Luo *et al.* (2025) is set as a new character (Character 92).

 > - The coding of *Zhujielepis* is ?.
 > - The coding of *Yangfanyu* is 1.